 INTRODUCTION: The Soviet Union's Prime Minister, Alexei Kosygin, has arrived in Helsinki for a five-day visit to Finland.

-INTRODUCTION: The Soviet Union's Prime Minister, Alexei Kosygin, has arrived in Helsinki for a five-day visit to Finland.
+Background: INTRODUCTION: The Soviet Union's Prime Minister, Alexei Kosygin, has arrived in Helsinki for a five-day visit to Finland.
 His talks with the country's leaders were expected to concentrate on expanding economic ties, defence and political issues.

 SYNOPSIS: Mr. Kosygin, who was accompanied in the train from the Soviet border by his Finnish Counterpart, Premier Martti Miettunen, was welcomed at the city's railway station by President Urho Kekkonen.
 The two leaders were due to discuss the projected 15-year trade agreement between the Soviet Union and Finland.